usaid-cs/yesterday-i-learned/random.md

 1. The [Falcon Heavy](https://en.wikipedia.org/wiki/Falcon_Heavy) rocket, at first launch, is already the world's highest capacity rocket [in operation], at 63.8 Mg to the low Earth orbit.
 1. [None of the Amazon tablets have GPS built-in, because...](https://www.amazon.ca/dp/B072KFMTQ3) well, it doesn't help them sell e-books.
 1. King Egbert (827-839) [was the first monarch to establish a stable and extensive rule over all of Anglo-Saxon England.](http://www.historic-uk.com/HistoryUK/KingsQueensofBritain/)
-1. Dow Jones was named after the [Dow, Jones & Company](https://en.wikipedia.org/wiki/Dow_Jones_%26_Company) founded in 1882.
-Unfortunately the third co-founder (Charles Bergstresser) did not have a good enough-sounding surname to be included.
-(Kidding aside, he was a silent partner.)
 1. Between the transition from double-spacing (monospace days) to single-spacing (modern human beings), the use of an ["en quad", a 1.5-space character](https://en.wikipedia.org/wiki/Sentence_spacing#Transition_to_single_spacing) took place at around the 1940s.
 1. [Insolvency](https://en.wikipedia.org/wiki/Insolvency) (inability to pay back) happens before you really go bankrupt.
 Because you can have a house and not $10 at the same time, you can be very rich and still *cash-flow insolvent*.
 1. You may find "Restaurant Brands International" listed as "QSR", "Quick service restaurants".